Laura Woods with arms folded

 Runners-up in the Premier League last year, they have picked up from where they left off and only got stronger.

-Manchester City to win the Premier League is 6/4 with BetMGM
+Haaland to win the Champions League Golden Boot is 4/1 with BetMGM

-Sunderland to finish in the top 6 is 9/1 with BetMGM
+Sunderland to finish in the top six is 9/1 with BetMGM

 I have two moments of the year!